yujiri.xyz

 Another advantage of Team Deathmatch is that it's not a big disadvantage if one of your teammates quits.
 This is, as far as I can tell, an inherent flipside of the potential to be a negative for your team; one is good and the other bad, but there's no real way to have one without the other.
 You *could* implement some sort of compensation mechanism for undersized teams (for example, they have more health) but such artificial advantages are likely to feel unsatisfying to play against, and so most games I've seen don't do it.

-Overall though, I still consider Team Deathmatch a bad game mode.
+Overall, I still consider Team Deathmatch a bad game mode.
 I think the reason it's so popular is the way the games sell it as the "standard" mode.
-It's almost always at the top of the list and they also often show you how many people are queueing in each mode, and once you can see more people are queueing for Team Deathmatch, you know that you're more likely to find a match quickly if you queue for it too, because these games don't do queue settings correctly.
+It's almost always at the top of the list and they also often show you how many people are queueing in each mode, and once you can see more people are queueing for Team Deathmatch, you know you're more likely to find a match quickly if you queue for it too, because these games don't do queue settings correctly.

 Queue settings advice